William Westgarth: England

 In 1857 Westgarth went to England, settled in London, and as William Westgarth and Company began business as colonial agents and brokers.
 He established a great reputation as the adviser of various colonial governments floating loans in London, and was continually consulted during the next 30 years.
 The finding of gold in Victoria having entirely altered the conditions, Westgarth published a fresh book on the colony, Victoria and the Australian gold mines in 1857 : with notes on the overland route from Australia, via Suez.
 In 1861 he published Australia its Rise, Progress and Present Conditions, largely based on articles written by him for the Encyclopædia Britannica, and in 1864 he brought out his fourth book on Victoria, The Colony of Victoria; its Social and Political Institutions.
 In the preface to this he stated that though he had written four times on this subject, each volume had been a fresh work, written without even opening the pages of the previous volumes.
 He also wrote some pamphlets on economic and social subjects, and edited in 1863, Tracks of McKinlay and Party across Australia.
 Another piece of editing was a volume of Essays, dealing with the reconstruction of London and the housing of the poor which appeared in 1886.
 For many years he endeavoured to form a chamber of commerce in London, and at last succeeded in getting sufficient support in 1881.

 He revisited Australia in 1888 and was everywhere welcomed.
-When the Melbourne international exhibition was opened he walked in the procession through the avenue of nations alongside Francis Henty, then the sole survivor of the brotherhood who founded Victoria.
-As a result of his visit two volumes appeared: Personal Recollections of Early Melbourne and Victoria, in 1888, and Half a Century of Australasian Progress, in 1889.
-Returning to Great Britain Westgarth died suddenly at London on 28 October 1889.
-He married in 1853 and was survived by a widow and two daughters.
+When the Melbourne international exhibition was opened, he walked in the procession through the avenue of nations alongside Francis Henty, then the sole survivor of the brotherhood who founded Victoria.
+As a result of his visit, two volumes appeared: Personal Recollections of Early Melbourne and Victoria, in 1888, and Half a Century of Australasian Progress, in 1889.

+Returning to Great Britain, Westgarth died suddenly at London on 28 October 1889.
+He married in 1853 and was survived by his widow and two daughters.